siddhartha-gadgil/automating-mathematics/content/posts/lean-kernel-bugs-and-junk-values.md

 ## Conclusions

-While these episodes have made me slightly more cautious when trusting Lean code, on the whole it has reinforced my positive view of the Lean community.
-This is partly by contrast - while some from other communities like Talia Ringer have made important constructive suggestions, many others when uncovering or commenting about Lean bugs have shown a level of pettiness and viciousness that fortunately is rare within the Lean community.
-The reactions to the issues have also been honest from within the Lean community.
+These episodes have made me slightly more cautious when trusting Lean code.

-For individuals though, I would recommend (as I have done) updating what you should check with a Lean proof, and how much faith you have at the end of it:
+For individuals, I would recommend (as I have done) updating what you should check with a Lean proof, and how much faith you have at the end of it:

 * One always needed to check statements.
 * One needs to check any new definitions, ideally by proving extra theorems.